mkotsovoulou/ods6001a/labs/lab1_2/README.md

 Provide a value for name
 for example: John

-Remember in order to execute your code you type in the terminal:
+Remember in order to execute your code, you type in the terminal:

 ```
-python lab2.py
+python3 lab1_2.py
 ```
 Make sure that the output is correct.
 For John it should be 4, and the lowest letter is J